sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 # Redirects
-You can trigger a browser redirect with the redirect method on the Response:
+You can trigger a browser redirect with the redirect method on the response:
 ~~~java
 response.redirect("/bar");
 ~~~